 Let us consider two different monetary policy experiments: (i) a contemporaneous monetary policy shock, i.e., a surprise decrease in the real interest rate today, and (ii) a forward guidance shock, i.e., a news shock today about a decrease in the real interest rate k periods in the future.
 The monetary authority keeps the real interest rate at its steady state value in all other periods.
-We focus on real rate changes as this is the set up that McKay et al. (2016) focus on and Farhi and Werning (2019) focus on the case with fully-rigid prices, such that nominal rate changes translate one-for-one to real rate changes.
-However, all our results are robust when focusing on nominal rate changes and are presented in Appendix D.2 and the forward quidance puzzle is ruled out if
+We focus on real rate changes as in McKay et al. (2016) and Farhi and Werning (2019).
+However, all our results are robust when focusing on nominal rate changes and are presented in Appendix D.2.

 Proposition 2.
-In the behavioral HANK model, there is amplification of contemporaneous monetary policy relative to RANK if and only if
+In the behavioral HANK model, there is amplification of contemporaneous monetary policy relative to RANK if and only if and the forward guidance puzzle is ruled out if

-$$\psi_c > 1 \Leftrightarrow \chi > 1,$$ (19)
+$$\psi_c > 1 \Leftrightarrow \chi > 1,\tag{19}$$